This bookkeeping spreadsheet will help anybody wanting a basic template in Excel for tracking self-employed business income and expenses.

 This spreadsheet isn't locked, so if you are familiar with using Excel, you can fully customize it to suit your requirements.

-Please note, this workbook contains a pivot table type report which will currently not work in the Open Office software if that's what you are using.
+Please note, this workbook contains a pivot table type report which may not work in the Open Office software if that's what you are using.

 Step 1: Look at the examples on the Examples sheet.